rcc-uchicago/RCC-benchmark-suite/lammps/README.md

   plots are obtained.
 - Strong scaling plots
-  - Performance (timesteps/s) as a function of number of MPI tasks for a fixed number of atoms for 1) CPU-only runs, 2) GPU runs with KOKKOS and 3) GPU runs with GPU packages
+  - Performance (timesteps/s) as a function of number of MPI tasks for a fixed number of atoms for 1) CPU-only runs, 2) GPU runs with the KOKKOS package and 3) GPU runs with GPU package
 - Weak scaling plots
   - Performance (timesteps/s) as a function of number of MPI tasks for a fixed number of atoms per node for CPU-only runs